A Universal Birkhoff Theory for Fast Trajectory Optimization: Birkhoff Discretizations of Optimal Control Problems

-Taking $\phi_i(\tau) = \delta(\tau - \tau_i)$, where $\delta(\tau - \tau_i)$ are Dirac delta functions centered on the grid points, $\tau_i, \ i = 0, \ldots, N$, \eqref{eq:xdot-f=0viaMWR} generates,
+Taking $\phi_i(\tau) = \delta^D(\tau - \tau_i)$, where $\delta^D(\tau - \tau_i)$ are Dirac delta functions centered on the grid points, $\tau_i, \ i = 0, \ldots, N$, \eqref{eq:xdot-f=0viaMWR} generates,

 It is apparent that \eqref{eq:vj=fj-1D} is identical to imposing the state derivative condition over all grid points.
 This is the pseudospectral version of \eqref{eq:xdot-f=0viaMWR}.
-That is, \eqref{eq:xdot-f=0viaMWR} is the foundational equation, and \eqref{eq:vj=fj-1D} was derived from this general principle. \begin{remark} The controls, $u(\tau_i), \ i = 0, 1, \ldots, N$, that solve \eqref{eq:vj=fj-1D} are not necessarily of polynomial origin even if the Birkhoff basis functions, $B^a_j(\tau)$ are constructed using polynomials; in fact, they frequently are not polynomials.
-In \cite{newBirk-part-II}, it is shown that $u(\tau_i), \ i = 0, 1, \ldots, N$ are fully capable of representing discontinuities without suffering any Gibbs phenomenon. \end{remark} Analogous to \eqref{eq:residual-xdot}, define,
+That is, \eqref{eq:xdot-f=0viaMWR} is the foundational equation, and \eqref{eq:vj=fj-1D} was derived from this general principle. \begin{remark} The controls, $u(\tau_i), \ i = 0, 1, \ldots, N$, that solve \eqref{eq:vj=fj-1D} are not necessarily of polynomial origin even if the Birkhoff basis functions, $B^a_j(\tau)$ are constructed using polynomials.
+This point follows from the fact that \eqref{eq:vj=fj-1D} was obtained without ever assuming $t \mapsto u(t)$ was given by an equivalent version of \eqref{eq:xN=Birk-a-1D} or some other interpolating polynomial.
+As a result, \eqref{eq:vj=fj-1D} may also be viewed as part of a defining equation for $u(\tau)$ given implicitly by the inverse map (``$ f^{-1}$'') of the dynamics function, $f$.
+Because $f^{-1}$ is frequently not a polynomial, neither is $u(\cdot)$.
+Hence, $u(\tau_i), \ i = 0, 1, \ldots, N$ are fully capable of representing discontinuities without suffering any Gibbs phenomenon.
+This point is illustrated in \cite{newBirk-part-II}. \end{remark} Analogous to \eqref{eq:residual-xdot}, define,

-Setting $\langle R^N_{x}, \delta(\tau - \tau_i) \rangle_{\varrho=1} = 0, \ i = 0, \ldots, N$ generates,
+Setting $\langle R^N_{x}, \delta^D(\tau - \tau_i) \rangle_{\varrho=1} = 0, \ i = 0, \ldots, N$ generates,

 Let,

 Then, \eqref{eq:vj=fj-1D} and \eqref{eq:xi=xa+Bijvj-1d} can be vectorized as,